Rokiis1/roadmap/6.Module/test_managment.md

     - [Example: Test Reporting](https://drive.google.com/file/d/1RRpEdycF14DR8FqvSk6qwz_y5ALvWvwu/view?usp=sharing)

 2. **Incident Management:** This is the process of managing the defects found during testing.
-It involves logging defects, assigning them for resolution, tracking their status, and retesting once they have been fixed.
-Incident management is crucial for ensuring that defects are properly handled and that their impact on the software is minimized.

 3. **Configuration Management:** This is the process of managing and controlling the versions of the software under test, the test environment, and the testware (test cases, test scripts, test data).
-It ensures that the correct versions of all these elements are used during testing and that any changes are properly tracked and managed.

     **Key Concepts:**

     - **Software under test:** This pertains to the specific version of the software that is subjected to testing.
-Configuration management ensures that all testers are working with the correct version and that any modifications to the software are properly tracked and controlled.

-    - **Test environment:** This encompasses the hardware, software, and network configurations utilized for testing.
-Configuration management guarantees that the test environment is correctly and consistently set up for all testers.
+    - **Test environment:** Configuration management guarantees that the test environment is correctly and consistently set up for all testers.

     - **Testware:** This refers to the artifacts generated during the testing process, including test cases, test scripts, and test data.
-Configuration management ensures these artifacts are correctly versioned, stored, and readily available to all testers when required.

     **Example:**